Bxaifppcts/configs/README.md

 # Before you install

 ## You need an installed Arch Linux OS with yay, git and a non-root user.
+Consider using my modified ArchTitus installer at https://github.com/Rusted-Nuts/ArchTitus

 # Features (WIP)
 ![Desktop Screenshot](https://i.imgur.com/G2TfUwY.png)